 An antagonistic effect.

 When two substances have opposing biological effects, they will work against each other.
 The user may find the effects of both substances appear diminished.
 However, they will be more susceptible to negative side-effects and overdose.

 A synergistic effect.

-Two substances may react with each to create a faster or more powerful overall effect, greater than the individual effects of each substance added together.
+Two substances may react with each other to create a faster or more powerful overall effect, greater than the individual effects of each substance added together.
 This is the case with many substance combinations.